kmorrell27/UpperCrustCatering/_menus/elegant-buffets.md

 Upgrade disposables, as well as, china, glassware and silver are available.
 Please contact us for information & pricing.

-Servers/Carver available for $28/hr/server
+Servers/Carver available for $29/hr/server

-Black lacquer-look serving tongs & spoons are available 60¢ each.
+Black lacquer-look serving tongs & spoons are available 75¢ each.

-Chafing dishes and sterno available for $10 per hot selection.
+Chafing dish packages (reusable, no return, wire frame chafer, 2 sternos, and a water pan) are available for $12 per hot selection.

 Disposable "Linen Look " table cloths available for $6.75 each.

 A 10% surcharge may be applied to parties fewer than 20 people.

+On-site carving is available for $75

+# On-site waitstaff

+We do the work while you relax and enjoy the company of your family and friends.
+Ask us about services and fees!